nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

-### Demote levels feature
+### Level Down feature

 #### Implementation
-The demoting levels mechanism is facilitated by `LevelDownCommand` and `LevelDownCommandParser`.
+The demoting education levels mechanism is facilitated by `LevelDownCommand` and `LevelDownCommandParser`.

 `LevelDownCommand` extends `Command` and implements the following operation: